GraphQL API Tutorial with RESTHeart

 |

 You won’t write a single line of code!
-The GraphQL API just requires to define a json configuration, known as GraphQL App Definition and store it in the special collection /gql-apps .
+The GraphQL API only requires defining a JSON configuration, known as a GraphQL App Definition, and storing it in the special collection /gql-apps .

 |